TL;DR

 Hotels operate on trust and performance.
 If you promise 500 room nights and deliver 200, that's a red flag.
 Even if teams attend, bookings outside the block can make it appear that your event underperformed.
 That's how organizers lose access to good rates, prime inventory, and the flexibility that makes large events work.

-Once that trust is lost, it’s hard to get it back.
-Hotels prioritize repeatable, compliant business, so if your numbers don’t hold up year over year, it becomes harder to secure room blocks that meet your needs.
-It also affects your ability to negotiate for perks like comp rooms or late checkouts.
+Once that trust is lost, it's hard to get it back.
+Hotels prioritize repeatable, compliant business, so if your numbers don't hold up year over year, it becomes harder to secure room blocks that meet your needs.

 When teams go around the system, those bookings disappear from your reporting.
 You can't tie those room nights to your event, and that makes it hard to show the real value you're driving.
 It weakens your ability to prove ROI to host cities and hurts your standing with sponsors and stakeholders.